etusang/Repo_Stotles/ReadMe.md

 # Name

 Tool to browse results from an external API

 # Description
-Let people know what your project can do specifically.
-Provide context and add a link to any reference visitors might be unfamiliar with.
-A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.

-It's a command line menu driven project, which provides follwoing 5 options to users-
+It's a command line menu driven project, which provides follwoing 3 options to users-
 1. A user should be able to search for all notices (tenders and contracts) published between specified dates and browse the results.
-2. The user should be able to narrow the results by performing text-search on the `description` field.(case-insensitive substring match)
+2. The user should be able to narrow the results by performing text-search on the `description` field(case-insensitive substring match)
 3. You can display the results in a simple list (stored in a file) [based on `noticeType` either `deadlineDate` (for tenders) and `awardedDate` (for awards) is displayed]

 It also performs following 2 scheduled jobs-